LorenzoGiacobbe/CodiceTesiMagistrale/README.md

 # Correlations
-to run the code: correlations.py <name_of_spreadsheet>
+to run the code: corr_matrix.py <name_of_spreadsheet>

-Takes as input a log file and generates the Correlation table for the requested Simulation
+Takes as input a log file and generates the Correlation matrix for the requested Simulation

 Results saved on a Excel Spreadsheet saved at ./correlations/spreadsheets/